Erasmojf/Erasmojf/README.md

 - Waking up earlier to make good use of the day
 - Coding every day
 - Exercising 5 days a week
-- Improving my CV with some education apart from university

 #### :computer: Programming languages and tools: